mockery/mockery/README.markdown

 instance.
 This is a hindrance when objects are generated prior to being returned, since an identical match just would never be possible.

+    with(\Mockery::not(2))

+The Not matcher matches any argument which is not equal or identical to the matcher's parameter.

+    with(\Mockery::anyOf(1, 2))

+Matches any argument which equals any one of the given parameters.

+    with(\Mockery::notAnyof(1, 2))

+Matches any argument which is not equal or identical to any of the given parameters.

 Creating Partial Mocks
 ----------------------